JamesRickards-Canada/Isogeny/README.md

 * ssl_graphadjmat: returns the adjacency matrix of said graph
 * ssl_graph_scipy: does not return the graph but saves it to a file.
 This file can be used to import this data into python, and efficiently compute its eigenvalues.

-python:
+Python:
 * sparseadjmtx: load the saved file (from ssl_graph_scipy) as a sparse array in scipy
 * secondeval: returns the second largest eigenvalue
 * secondabseval: returns the second largest eigenvalue in absolute value
 * allevals: returns all eigenvalues

-sage:
+Sage:
+* ssl_adjmat: computes the supersingular isogeny graph using the PARI/GP code, and makes the adjacency matrix as a sparse matrix in Sage.
+This is about twice as fast as ssl_graph, as we don't need to make a DiGraph and add the edges.
 * ssl_graph: computes the supersingular isogeny graph using the PARI/GP code, and converts it to a Sage object.
 The output is a DiGraph with vertices labelled by supersingular j-invariants.
 This is the replacement for "E.isogeny_ell_graph(l, directed = True, label_by_j = True)": it will give an isomorphic graph, where the F_p^2 vertices may be presented differently (the choice of generator for F_p^2 may be different).
+Note that the vertices are labelled by the actual j-invariants in GF(p^2), and not the strings that give the j-invariants (which is what isogeny_ell_graph does).

 ## Installation
 1. git clone this repository